junecastillote/junecastillote.github.io/_posts/2020-02-07-o365-block-subject-mailflow-rule.md

     ![IMAGE_Untitled%2010.png](https://raw.githubusercontent.com/junecastillote/junecastillote.github.io/master/static/img/_posts/block-subject-mailflow-rule/Untitled%2010.png)

-    Priority indicates the order that the rules are applied to messages.
+    > *NOTE: Priority indicates the order that the rules are applied to messages.
 The default priority is based on when the rule is created (older rules have a higher priority than newer rules, and higher priority rules are processed before lower priority rules).
-0 will be the top in the priority list.
+0 will be the top in the priority list.*

 - Leave the audit option to **Not specified** as we have no intention to audit the number of times this rule will be matched.